HirenGajjar/React-basics/README.md

 # React-basics

-This is a repo for practicing react.
+This is a repository for practicing react.

 ###### https://www.youtube.com/watch?v=eILUmCJhl64&ab_channel=KGCodingbyPrashantSir